raghupradeep0702/sample_falcon/README.md

-# Subtask 1: Dividing the data into chunks
+# Subtask 2: Summing the numbers in each chunk

 ## Purpose:
-The code divides a large array of numbers into smaller chunks to distribute them across multiple processes for parallel processing.
-This is done to efficiently utilize the available computing resources and speed up the computation process.
+This involves creating a pool of processes using Python's multiprocessing module and distributing the chunks of data across these processes.
+Each process then calculates the sum of the numbers within its assigned chunk.
+This parallel processing technique helps to reduce the overall computation time by executing multiple tasks simultaneously.

 ## Instructions:
 1. Install the required dependencies: `pip install multiprocessing`